oakeley/DeepQ-trading/README.md

 Can perform three actions for each stock: buy, hold, or sell Uses experience replay (via ReplayBuffer) to store and learn from past trading decisions Includes both a policy network and a target network for stable learning

+## The reward consists of three components:

+### Portfolio Value Change (pvc):

+This is the percentage change in portfolio value from the previous step Calculated as: (new_value - prev_value) / prev_value

+### Volatility Penalty:

+Uses the standard deviation of the last 21 days of returns as a measure of volatility Multiplied by -0.1 to penalize high volatility
+This encourages more stable trading strategies

+### Risk-Adjusted Return (rar):

+This is similar to the Sharpe ratio, which measures return per unit of risk Calculated as: (return - risk_free_rate) / volatility Uses a daily risk-free rate of 0.02% (0.0002) Multiplied by 0.5 in the final reward

+### The final reward formula is:
+reward = portfolio_value_change - 0.1 * volatility + 0.5 * risk_adjusted_return

 ![image](https://github.com/user-attachments/assets/d75fe0c1-034f-43da-bf05-55b547e1084d)